 - 1 400g tin chic peas, drained and rinsed

-Serve with more salad or veg if you like … we took ours out to share at a work party … so it was taken with just tomato sauce and there were no complaints 😉
+Serve with more salad or veg if you like … we often take ours out to share at a parties or picnics … with just tomato sauce and there are no complaints 😉

-I cook in bulk as often as I can, in order to have meals to freeze, so this actually makes quite a large batch – 40 large nuggets… I made them bigger than the store bought ones too by using a dessert-spoonful of the mix – told the kids that they were ‘Monster Nuggets’.
+I cook in bulk as often as I can, in order to have meals to freeze, so I often make a double batch.
+I sometimes make them bigger than the store bought ones too by using a dessert-spoonful of the mix – and tell the kids that they are ‘Monster Nuggets’.
 If I don’t have time to cook them all, I freeze half of the meat mix to defrost and crumb next time there is a nugget demand!
 The left overs also re-heated well for lunch the next day.